kcsham/play_scala_java_compile_time_di/README.md

     localhost:9000/javaPing?msg=something

-This should work and response with a simple _pong_ message.
+These should work and response with a simple _pong_ message.

 ### Compile-time DI